■ Medico-legal matters:

 Duty to report

-Every province and territory has legislation that imposes a duty on physicians to report to a child protection agency if there are reasonable grounds to believe that a child is in need of protection (which includes sexual abuse).
+Every province and territory has legislation that imposes a duty on physicians to report to a child protection agency if there are reasonable grounds to believe that a child is in need of protection (including sexual abuse).

-For example, if a physician suspects that a youth is engaging in sexual activity with a person who is older than the exempted age difference, the physician may be required to report this information to a child protection agency, particularly where the child's parent is unwilling or unable to protect the child.
+For example, if a physician suspects that a youth is engaging in sexual activity with a person who is older than the exempted age difference, the physician may be required to report this information to a child protection agency, particularly where the child's parent/guardian is unwilling or unable to protect the child.
 A similar reporting duty may exist if the physician suspects a child under the age of 12 is engaged in any sexual activity.
-The physician will wish to consider many factors including the extent to which the child is at risk of sexual abuse or exploitation, and the nature of the relationship with the parents.
+In determining whether the reporting duty is triggered, the physician will need to consider many factors including the child’s age, the age of the person with whom the child is engaged in sexual activity, and the nature of the child’s relationship with their parents/guardians.

 Does a physician have any obligation to inform parents?